Sean Murphy Player Props: Braves vs. Nationals

 Sean Murphy At The Plate

+- Murphy has 53 hits, which leads Atlanta hitters this season, while batting .288 with 24 extra-base hits.

-- Among qualifying batters in MLB action, his batting average ranks 26th, his on-base percentage ranks 13th, and he is seventh in the league in slugging.
+- Among qualified batters, he ranks 24th in batting average, while his on-base percentage ranks 12th and he is ninth in slugging.

-- Murphy has had at least one RBI in 39.2% of his games this year (20 of 51), with more than one RBI 10 times (19.6%).
-He has also accounted for three or more of his team's runs in six contests.
+- In 20 games this season (38.5%), Murphy has picked up an RBI, and in 10 of those games (19.2%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- In 24 of 51 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 46.2% of his games this season, with more than one run scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.